 C. It is the policy of the university to register any student organization formed in good faith for a lawful purpose consonant with the objectives of the university.
-A group of students may organize and secure official registration provided that the proposed organization: represents an academic, political, cultural, social or recreational contribution to the life of the campus; does not discriminate in the selection of members on the basis of race, color, national origin, sex, sexual orientation, gender identity, disability, religion, age, or veteran status; agrees to abide by the University Hazing Policy and other university regulations (See Student Code of Conduct); and has followed the established administrative procedures required for registration.
+A group of students may organize and secure official registration provided that the proposed organization: represents an academic, political, cultural, social or recreational contribution to the life of the campus; is nonprofit in nature; does not discriminate in the selection of members on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information; agrees to abide by the University Hazing Policy and other university regulations (See Student Code of Conduct); and has followed the established administrative procedures required for registration.
 The Dean of Students (or designee) exercises the authority to withdraw registration immediately from any student organization.

 D. New student organizations must be approved by Associated Students of NAU or Graduate Student Government (for graduate student organizations).
 Following the ASNAU or GSG approval for student organization status and approval by the Office of Student Life, the newly registered organization is activated in the True Blue Connects system.

 Statement on Registration of New Social Fraternities and Sororities